cultural-impact-of-warfare

 Divine Protection and Apotropaic Symbols

 Many Greek and Roman shields feature images of gods or magical beasts intended to ward off evil.
 The Gorgoneion (Medusa head) on Greek shields is the most common apotropaic device, and it appears consistently in vase paintings and even on the famous Shield of Athena Parthenos described by Pausanias.
+The Medusa head was believed to turn enemies to stone, but its protective function extended to the supernatural realm.
 In Egyptian art, shields sometimes show the eye of Horus or the symbol of the goddess Wadjet, both believed to protect the bearer.
 Roman shields occasionally bear images of Victory (Victoria) or the she-wolf with Romulus and Remus, linking the soldier to the origins of Rome itself.
-These choices were not random; they reflected the religious beliefs of the wearer and the propaganda of the state.
+The Alexander Mosaic from Pompeii shows Persian shields decorated with crescent moons and other symbols, while Macedonian shields bear the star of the Argead dynasty.

 Shields as Markers of Identity and Status